Having your own perfectly set up recording studio is now a must for any budding musician, engineer, or music producer.

 Make sure you get a good pair, and if you need to just have one pair for both functions then we highly suggest going with a closed-back option.

-Choosing the right monitors is important to your end sound.
-You’ll want to look for studio monitors, NOT HiFi speakers as they tend to alter the sound.
+Choosing the right studio monitors (and studio monitor stands) is important to your end sound.
+You’ll want to look for studio monitors, NOT HiFi speakers, as they tend to alter the sound.

 READ MORE: Best Studio Monitors | Ultimate Buyers Guide

-This really depends on what you plan to record and craft in your home studio, and how large your projects will be.
+This really depends on what you plan to record music and craft in your home studio setup and how large your projects will be.
 If you’re working with large files and big projects, sticking to the tried and true desktop may be a better choice.

 Laptops are good for smaller projects as they don’t have as much power as a desktop (though there is a way that you can improve your laptop so that it can run like a desktop).

 In the end, this decision is really up to your preference and space.